s2quake/libplanet-console/README.md

 # Run Console

-Run 4 Node processes and 2 Client processes and control each of them.
+Run 4 Node processes and 2 Client processes to control each of them.

 ```sh
 dotnet .bin/libplanet-console/libplanet-console.dll